 Tips for Removing Stains from Clothing

 We have all endured this common problem – our favourite shirt or blouse gets stained and we don’t really know how to get it out.
 We’ve tried all the usual solutions but sometimes there’s a stain that poses a real challenge.
-The typical reason for this is because most people use the wrong kind of remover for a specific stain.
+The typical reason for this is that most people use the wrong kind of stain remover for a specific stain.
 This is what this article is all about – teaching you how to remove stains depending on what kind they are.
+We will also discuss various methods for removing specific types of stains from clothes, including sweat, blood, grass, and red wine.

 Oil-Based Stains